 Born in Kentucky, Paul’s first music lessons were with Sr. Mary Cecilia at Brescia College, and he later studied with Frederic Balasz, Paul Rolland, Josef Gingold, and Isidore Cohen.
-Paul joined the Toronto Symphony in 1979 and became Principal Second Violin in 2000.
+Paul joined the Toronto Symphony Orchestra in 1979 and became Principal Second Violin in 2000.

 Paul Meyer became a Canadian citizen in 1995.